RishatTalukder/WriteRight/README.md

 # WriteRight
- This is a website to share You stories that You never published
+This is a website to share You stories/poems or any kind of literature that You never published.